TinyLittleMaggie/maggiegong.com/_posts/2020-12-31-moving-day.md

 ### Thank you and goodbye

 A lot of projects have been archived despite the fact that each one of them has helped me learn and grow as a human and as a professional.
+Partly eager to enter a new chapter in my life with better focus and clarity, partly too lazy to rewrite these blog posts all over again, I am packing away a copy of my old website onto a hard drive only for my future self to see.

 Here's a group photo of some of my recent projects.
-Thank you all for being part of my journey!
+Before I head into the New Year, I'd like to thank them all for being part of my journey.

 ![](https://res.cloudinary.com/tinylittlemaggie/image/upload/v1609389247/maggiegong.com/moving-day/group-photo_plherm.png)